stelzinga/MF/Management_Framework-Appendix.md

     Stream p,i
       Action p,i,j

-The hierarchy is determined by Column = *Link*, the value of which is the value of the Column = *Key*.
+The hierarchy is determined by Column *Link*, the value of which is the value of the Column *Key*.

 In addition to the Link, *manual indentation* makes the hierarchy visible:
 - Run/Chg Goals, Routine, Project = 0x space
 - Sub, Stream = 4x space
 - Drill, Action = 8x space

-NB: as the spaces are in Col = Name it is important to make sure they are applied *before* creating the link!
+NB: as the spaces are in Col "Name" it is important to make sure they are applied *before* creating the link!

 ### MSS Dynamic Gantt Chart
 The Sheet Projects also has an *Integrated Dynamic Gantt Chart* based on the Integrated Hierarchy (see above) which helps in Project Management.
-The Chart runs for a *dynamic period* determined by the earliest occurrence in Column = Start Date and the latest one in Column = End Date.
+The Chart runs for a *dynamic period* determined by the earliest occurrence in Column *Start Date* and the latest one in Column *End Date*.
 Each column in the Chart thus represents a number of days that depends on the Total Period divided by the nr of Columns in the Chart (52).
 Color codes in the Gantt Chart are as follows:
 - Venture: shows today's date in red, rest white
 - Project: shows bar from Start to End in dark blue
 - Stream: shows bar from Start to End in light blue